Kimberly Cargill: Personal life

-Murder of Cherry Walker
+Murder

-In 2010, at the age of 43, Kimberly Cargill murdered her son's mentally-challenged babysitter in Whitehouse, Texas.

-By then, Cargill had been placed under investigation by Child Protective Services (CPS) for child abuse allegations.
+By 2010, Cargill had been placed under investigation by child protective services for child abuse allegations.
 In March 2010, Cargill's two younger sons, Luke and Zach, who were still in her custody, were removed and placed in the care of relatives.
-On May 18, 2010, Cargill failed to adhere to a voluntary agreement giving temporary custody of Luke to her mother, and did not return her son to her mother after fetching him from day care.
+On May 18, 2010, Cargill failed to adhere to a voluntary agreement giving temporary custody of Luke to her mother, and did not return her son to her mother after retrieving him from day care.
 Cargill also faced a custody hearing on June 23, 2010.

 On June 18, 2010, 39-year-old Cherry Walker (October 24, 1970 – June 18, 2010), the mentally-challenged babysitter of Cargill's son, was served with a subpoena to testify at the custody hearing.
-Having learned of the subpoena, Cargill wanted to stop Walker from showing up at the hearing to testify, fearing the testimony might lose her custody of her son.
+Having learned of the subpoena, Cargill wanted to stop Walker from showing up at the hearing to testify, fearing the testimony might cost her custody of her son.
 On the day Walker received the subpoena, Cargill met up with her, taking advantage of Walker's distress over the prospect of coming to court as a witness and told Walker that she would hide her to ensure she would not testify.

-After bringing Walker out under the pretext of dinner, Cargill killed Walker by unknown means, resulting in the death of Walker by asphyxiation.
-After murdering Walker, Cargill abandoned the body of Walker on the side of a rural road, eight to ten miles from Walker's apartment.
-Cargill doused the clothes of Walker with lighter fluid before she started a fire, burning Walker's body before she left the scene.
+After bringing Walker out under the pretext of dinner, Cargill killed Walker by an unknown method of asphyxiation.
+After the murder, Cargill abandoned Walker's body on the side of a rural road, eight to ten miles from Walker's apartment.
+Cargill doused Walker's clothes with lighter fluid and lit it on fire, burning Walker's body before she left the scene.

-The body of Walker was found at the road itself the next day, and it took four days before her body was identified.
+Walker's body was found the next day, but took four days before she was identified.
 Within the same month, the police investigations identified Cargill as the prime suspect, and she was arrested and held in the Smith County Jail, where she was initially remanded for causing felony injury to a child.
-Cargill was subsequently charged on July 31, 2010, with capital murder, an offence that carries the death penalty under Texas state law.
+On July 31, 2010, Cargill was charged with capital murder, an offense that carries the death penalty under Texas state law.